ajayrtk/Kubernetes-learning/1-introduction.md

 ## Kubernetes Architecture
 A set of master nodes that host the Control Plane components, which are the brains of the system, since they control the entire cluster.
 The control plane manages the worker nodes and the Pods in the cluster.

-A set of worker nodes that form the Workload Plane, which is where your workloads (or applications) run.
-The worker node(s) host the Pods that are the components of the application workload.

 <img src="images/kubernetes-architecture.jpg" width=80% height=80%>